Love Today (2022 film): Theatrical

 Love Today was released theatrically on 4 November 2022.
 The distribution rights of the film in Tamil Nadu were acquired by Udhayanidhi Stalin under the banner of Red Giant Movies.
 The film was distributed and released in the UK by Ahimsa Entertainment.
 After the film's success, Dil Raju's Sri Venkateswara Creations presented the dubbed Telugu version, which was released on 25 November.

 Home media

 The post-theatrical streaming rights of the film were sold to Netflix, while the satellite rights were sold to Kalaignar TV.
-The film began streaming on Netflix from 2 December 2022 in Tamil language and in Telugu, Malayalam and Kannada as dubbed languages.
+The film began streaming on Netflix from 2 December 2022 in Tamil Along with Dubbed Version In Telugu, Hindi, Malayalam and Kannada languages.

 Reception

 Critical response

 Love Today received positive reviews from critics.

 Logesh Balachandran of The Times of India rated 3.5 out of 5 stars and wrote "Overall, Love Today is an entertaining watch and is a perfect outing for the weekend."
 Vishal Menon of Film Companion wrote, "by settling for instant gratification from its comedy rather than investigating in its broader, more meaningful themes, Love Today too settles for the ordinary."
 Vignesh Madhu of Cinema Express rated the film 3.5 out of 5 stars and wrote "It is a film about today's love, and Pradeep does a great job of ensuring that it's a story for everyone."
 Srivatsan S of The Hindu wrote "For a film that claims to be about modern-day relationships, you scratch your head thinking if there is anything modern.
 But you cannot complain — the 2K Kids are entertained."
 Soundarya Athimuthu of The Quint gave the film's rating 3 out of 5 and wrote "This new age romantic entertainer emphasizes the age-old fact that 'trust' is the foundation of a relationship."
 Kirubhakar Purushothaman of The Indian Express gave 3 out of 5 stars and wrote "The film conveniently deals only with softcore issues that are palatable for the mainstream audience...
 But what about their search history, their kinks, and the truths that only our mobile phones know?
 Maybe, those are too dark for this film, which wants to end on a rosy note."
 A critic for Cinema Vikatan wrote that in general, not only the lover, the beloved, but also the love changes its images and characteristics in all periods.
 Dinamalar rated the film 3.25 out of 5 stars.
 Akshay Kumar of DT Next gave 3.5 out of 5 gave the film's rating 3.5 out of 5 and wrote "Love Today is unique for its light treatment while not getting restricted to being called a 'timepass' film."
 Thinkal Menon of OTT Play gave 3.5 out of 5 stars and wrote "Director-actor Pradeep had mentioned in one of his movie promotions that the film has been made for 2K kids.
 It looks like he is completely aware of his target audience and has exactly served what they need."